microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 ### 2.2 Backward compatibility of the Extension data structures
 All the extension data structures are versioned.
 New fields can be added to the end of a data structure to maintain backward compatibility with the existing extensions.
 In such cases, the size field of the header will be updated but the version of the structure *will not change*.
+Existing eBPF extensions will continue to work without requiring recompilation.

-If the change in data structure is such that it is no longer backward compatible (such as change field type or position), then the version number will be updated.
-All previous versions of extension structure will continue to be supported.
+If the change in data structure is such that it is no longer backward compatible (such as changing field type or position), then the version number will be updated.
+Existing eBPF extensions would need to be updated to use the new types.

 The set of supported version numbers for the various extension structures are listed in `ebpf_windows.h`.

 ### 2.3 Program Information NPI Client Attach and Detach Callbacks